Martin Corry (politician): IRA activity

 He was a member of the Mourneabbey Company of the Irish Volunteers.
-Corry was Company Captain of E Company, 4 battalion, 1 Cork Brigade Brigade of the Irish Republican Army during the Irish War of Independence (1919–1921).
-He took the anti-Treaty side in the Civil War (1922–1923) and was arrested and interned in Newbridge internment camp between December 1922 and late November 1923.
+Corry was Company Captain of E Company, 4 battalion, 1 Cork Brigade Brigade of the Irish Republican Army (IRA) during the Irish War of Independence.
+He took the anti-Treaty side in the Irish Civil War and was arrested and interned in Newbridge internment camp between December 1922 and late November 1923.
 In 2007, it was reported that Corry's farm had been the suspected site of the execution and burial place of several people considered to be pro-British agents, spies, or informers.

 Among these was Michael Williams, an ex-Royal Irish Constabulary officer abducted by the IRA "Irregulars" on 15 June 1922 for his alleged role in the shooting dead in 1920 of Tomás Mac Curtain, the Sinn Féin Lord Mayor of Cork.
 Corry stated he executed 27 people during the War of Independence.
-Corry applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 8 and 5/16 years service in 1936 at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+Corry was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1917 and 1923.